frostbyte134/frostbyte134.github.io/_posts/2018-04-11-conv-oper-practice.markdown

 ---
 <a href="https://www.tensorflow.org/api_docs/python/tf/nn/conv2d" target="_blank">2d convolution in Tensorflow</a>

-Recall that <a href="{{site.url}}/deep_learning/2018/03/29/cnn.html">convolution is a linear operation</a> and can thus be described as a matrix multiplication (if we first reshape the input tensor into a flat vector).
+Recall that <a href="{{site.url}}/deep_learning/2018/03/29/cnn.html" target="_blank">convolution is a linear operation</a> and can thus be described as a matrix multiplication (if we first reshape the input tensor into a flat vector).
 The matrix involved is a function of the convolution kernel.
 The matrix is sparse, and each element of the kernel is copied to several elements of the matrix.
 This view helps us to derive some of the other operation needed to implement a convolutional network.

 ### (1) Convolution
 To describe a convolution, we need 3 components